Gurdeep Pandher: Dance with Indigenous Chief of Vuntut Gwitchin First Nation, Old Crow, Yukon

-Bhangra in -45ºC Temperature
+Bhangra in -45°C Temperature

 In January 2020, Gurdeep Pandher recorded and produced a video where he danced Bhangra outdoors in the Yukon, Canada.
-In the video, the weather is intense and temperatures drop below -45ºC.
-The video went viral and was posted by several national media organizations including CBC.
+In the video, the weather is intense and temperatures drop below -45 °C. The video went viral and was posted by several national media organizations including CBC.
 At the end of the year, CBC reported the dance video to be one of the most "uplifting videos from 2020."

 Video Featuring Yukon Bagpiper Jordan Lincez

 Later that year in 2020, Jordan Lincez and Gurdeep Pandher combined Bhangra dancing to Jordan's bagpipe music.
 The video took place in April in the Yukon wilderness while the pair were practicing social distancing.
 More than 300,000 people watched the video from Gurdeep's Twitter page in one day.
 This video was broadcast by CBC, CTV and Global News.
 The Leader-Post wrote that "Gurdeep Pandher is an ambassador for joy."
 In addition to this, Canadian Author Heather Down included Gurdeep and Jordan in her book, Not Cancelled: Canadian Kindness in the Face of COVID-19, which chronicled positive experiences from several Canadians during the COVID-19 pandemic.